 We visit Prof Jack Richard’s and Won Gyu Moon’s stunning coastal garden, Tiromoana, at Wainui Beach then drive through the beautiful native forests of the Waioeka Gorge.

-We stop for lunch in the seaside town of Opotiki before travelling westward to Rotorua, passing by the bush-clad shores of Lake Rotoma and Lake Rotoiti.
+We stop for lunch with Mary and Bob Redpath at Wairata Station in the Waioeka Gorge before travelling westward to Rotorua, passing by the bush-clad shores of Lake Rotoma and Lake Rotoiti.
 In the summertime both lakes are popular holiday spots.

-On arrival at your hotel you could enjoy a dip in the indoor thermal pools.
+On arrival at your hotel you could take a dip in the indoor thermal pools.
 We dine in the hotel.

 This morning we sightsee in Rotorua including the Museum’s gardens and the geothermal activity in Kuirau Park.